 This doesn’t mean that it wasn’t difficult to deal with.
 The account value swings were deeply painful and personal to everyone, much like what we are experiencing right now.

 In measuring the S&P 500 (remember, essentially the TSP C Fund), the initial selloff led to a nearly 14% decline in the first couple of months during SARS.
-The red portion of the line indicates the time frame when the cases were increasing up to its peak, and the green is when we began to see recovery, according to the World Health Organization.

 We can conclude that it’s no surprise that the markets are experiencing this level of volatility in response to the Coronavirus and other economic factors.
 Historically, the world as we knew it did not end, and markets made their recovery in the following months and continued to grow to where they are today.

 We can’t predict the future, but the probability of this world coming to an end because of this is undeniably low, and the markets should recover their values as the global economy pushes past this troubling time.
-This means that we will be tapping into our TSP accounts in the future and our behaviors today will have tremendous impact on our economic safety in the future.
+This means that we will be tapping into our TSP accounts in the future and our behaviors today will have a tremendous impact on our economic safety in the future.

 Should You Make Changes to Your TSP?